Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

     - *Transfer*
         Select this tab if you want to transfer stock for multiple materials from a storage location to another.

     The columns and buttons displayed in the multiple posting section, as well as the posting types available vary depending on the selected tab.
+For a detailed description of all manual posting types available, see [Manual stock posting of a single material](#manual-stock-posting-of-a-single-material).

-2. Click the materials for which you want to post stock while pressing and holding the CTRL key.
+2. Click the materials for which you want to post stock while pressing and holding the **Ctrl** (Control) key.
     The selected materials are highlighted.

 3. Drag and drop the selected materials to the blank section at the bottom of the workspace.